Slotting

 Benefits of Slotting

-Reorganizing zones, or even an entire warehouse, can seem like a daunting and time-consuming project because we need to determine how to store inventory in an optimal way and move large amounts of inventory to different locations correctly, so it does not cause any issues during the picking process.
+Reorganizing zones, or even an entire warehouse management system, can seem like a daunting and time-consuming project because we need to determine how to store inventory in an optimal way and move large amounts of inventory to different locations correctly, so it does not cause any issues during the picking process.

-While slotting can be a major project that takes time and continuous improvement, it ultimately can benefit your business and positively affect the bottom line.
+While the slotting process can be a major project that takes time and continuous improvement, it ultimately can benefit your business and positively affect the bottom line.

 Here are a few ways that slotting helps:-